Easy Italian Panini the a tasty combination of deli meats, cheese and fresh veggies all sandwiched in a toasted Italian bread loaf.

 - House Italian Dressing, Honey Mustard Dressing

-- Cut the loaf of bread in half lengthwise.
-Hollow out some of the bread from both halves ( about 1/4 inch thickness from both sides) This will help keep the stuffing from oozing out of the sandwich when it is pressed.
+- Cut bread loaf in half lengthwise.
+Hollow out 1/4 of bread from both halves ( about 1/4 inch thickness from both sides)

-- On the bottom half, layer the Ham, Turkey Breast, Cheese then the Salami.
-Leaving a last layer of meat will allow you to open the sandwich easily once it has been pressed.
-Place the top half over the filling.
+- On the bottom half, layer the Ham, Turkey Breast, Cheese and Salami.
+Place top over the filling.

-- Open sandwich and place desired vegetables on the meat.
+- Open sandwich and dress with vegetables on the meat.
 Drizzle on the House Italian Dressing.
-Add a small amount of Honey Mustard dressing on the facing bread.

-- Close the sandwich and cut in half.
-Cut in half again to make 4 pieces.
+- Close the sandwich and cut in to four pieces.